raspberrypilearning/comic-character/en/step_7.md

 title: What local storage functions can you use?
 ---

-The `localStorage` property in JavaScript provides a simple key-value storage system that keeps a user’s preference even if the webpage is reloaded or the browser is closed.
+The `localStorage` property in JavaScript provides a simple key-value storage system that keeps a user’s preference even if the web page is reloaded or the browser is closed.
 The main functions available include:
 + setItem(key, value):
   + Adds a key-value pair to the localStorage.
   Example: `localStorage.setItem("username", "John")`;